suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0601-Configuring Endpoint security Using Intune.md

 1. Switch to **SEA-CL1**.

 2. If necessary, sign in as **Contoso\Administrator** with the password of **Pa55w.rd**.

+  >**Note**: Incase if you see the warning "Not enough memory" Go-to hyper-v manager in task bar and right click on any un used VM  and turn it off.

 3. On **SEA-CL1**, select **Start**, type **Windows Security**, and then under the Windows Security icon select **Open**.